yokoyama-flogics/ibp_monitor_2/README.md

 - Migration software, which converts the output of Signal Recorder, was almost written by Nov.
 3.

-- Database engine (using SQLite3) was almost done as of today.
+- Database engine (using SQLite3) was done as of today.

-- Signal Characteristics Extractor was almost written by Nov.
+- Signal Characteristics Extractor was written by Nov.
 6.

-- Station Frequency Deviation Tracker was almost written by Nov.
+- Station Frequency Deviation Tracker was written by Nov.
 10.

+- Bayesian Inference Program was completed by Nov.
+13.

+- Bar Graph Visualizer was written by Nov.
+15.

 - Remaining code which I need to complete are,

-    - Bayesian Inference code
-	- Bar Graph Visualizer
 	- Map Visualizer (may be postponed?)
 	- Twitter bot (may be postponed?)
+	- Signal Files Cleaner

+Now I'm also investigating if I can quickly write Signal Recorder by Python and ALSA library.

 I guess, if I won't face any business problems, the above code will be completed by end of this November or December.